baroquon/reefpoints/source/posts/2017-06-16-ember-best-practices-form-components.md

 </form>
 ```

 Since our save buttons are different, we can yield the area where the buttons are and add our different buttons in the create and edit templates.
-Now our create form looks like this
+Now our create form looks like this:

 ```handlebars
 {{#widget-form model=model}}